CCN-Support/CCN_Wiki/docs/source/mri.rst

 Getting a SIStat account
 ~~~~~~~~~~~~~~~~~~~~~~~~
 **New user under existing lab:** Your lab can create an account for you.
 See Adding a New User below.
 This also applies to users who need to access SIStat, but do not scan (e.g., schedulers and fund managers).

 **New user with new lab:** CCN will need to create your lab in the system, then add the PI.
 The PI can then add lab members from there.

 Adding personnel to your lab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Information about lab members can be found under General --> My Profile | My Personnel.
+Information about your current lab members can be found under General --> My Profile | My Personnel.

 **Adding a New User**